You at 6 weeks pregnant

 Your sense of smell might be stronger, and ordinary smells might make you feel sick.
 It’s the same with your appetite and sense of taste.
 Watch out for dizzy spells – if you’re feeling faint, make sure you sit down.

-And if you have any bleeding or cramping, call your doctor or midwife.
+And if you have any bleeding or cramping, call your GP.

 Starting your pregnancy care